Kumano Kodo

 For some people, yes it is!
 If you do very little physical activity or carry an injury or have health issues that affect your ability to hike, then maybe this is not the trip for you.
 A good test is to find a bush track in your area that climbs about 500m over 5km.
 If you can do that in under 3 hours, then you can do the Kumano Kodo.

-Note that bedding linen and towels are provided at every accommodation we stay at.
+Bedding linen and towels are provided at every accommodation we stay at.
 Also, the pillows provided are sometimes quite hard, so you may want to bring your own pillow.

 Most accommodations have onsite onsens and some also have fantastic public onsens nearby, which are worth visiting for the experience.
 If you need help with how to use the onsens, ask the guide.

-Most meals are included in the cost of the trip:
+Most meals are included in the cost of the trip

 - Breakfast is included each morning.
 Usually it is Japanese, but sometimes a western option is available.

-- Lunch packs are included on 2 days.
-Snacks and 3 lunches are not included.
-There are shops or cafes each day where you can purchase your own lunch on these days, and snacks every day.
+- Snacks and drinks are not included.
+There are shops or cafes each day where you can purchase your own snacks.

 Luggage transfer is included for all Kumano Kodo Hikes.
 Each guest is allowed one bag up to 20kg.
 Bags are left at reception each morning by about 8.30am, then picked up and taken to our next accommodation.
 You only need to carry a day pack while hiking.